-Condition - The strategy looks at what has been previously provided
+Condition - The Strategy looks at what has been previously provided.

-Pressures - Here the needs of users are addressed
+Pressures - Here the needs of users are addressed.

 Direction - To achieve the goals and aims of this strategy, six identifiable areas have been addressed.
-Whilst each is independent, the integration of these areas needs to be done to ensure the overall goals are achieved.
+Whilst each is independent, integration of these areas is required to ensure the overall goals are achieved.